hannibal002/SkyHanni/docs/tutorials/graph_network.md

 The name of that node then defines what area the player stands at.
 The next area needs to start on the other side of the "imaginary area boundary" and be connected to the first area.
 The boundary lies between two nodes that have different area tags.

+This solves three things at once:

+- Only the area nodes themselves need maintenance.
+Every other node inherits its area, so renaming or moving an area is one edit instead of hundreds.
+- Walls are handled for free.
+Two spots on opposite sides of a wall can be one block apart, but walking between them takes a long way around, so they end up in different areas without anyone describing that wall.
+- The same search that finds your current area also produces the distance to every other area, which is what the **Area Navigation** list shows.

+The price is that borders come from the network, not from a shape someone drew.
+Where two connected nodes fall into different areas, one of them has to carry the area tag, otherwise the border ends up at a random spot.

 The **Error Finder** will warn you when nodes connect to multiple areas at the same time without a boundary (conflicting areas).